You might have been confused by seeing the different terms nutritionist, dietitian, and nutritional therapist.

 To highlight and summarise the key differences between dietitians, registered nutritionists, and nutritional therapists:

-Second Nature is a 3-month online programme that helps you to lose weight and make sustainable lifestyle changes.
-Second Nature combines support from a registered nutritionist or dietitian with the convenience of an app-based programme.
+Second Nature is a digital programme that helps you to lose weight and make sustainable lifestyle changes.
+Second Nature combines support from registered nutritionists and dietitians with the convenience of an app-based programme.

 Second Nature tackles weight loss by focusing on your habits and changing your behaviours.
 This means that any healthy lifestyle changes you make will be sustainable and last in the long term.

 Take a look at our Trustpilot reviews to understand what members think of the programme.

 Weekly face-to-face consultations with a dietitian, nutritionist, or nutritional therapist at a clinic can be very expensive (£40-£100/hour).

 To compare the prices of visiting any private nutrition clinic with the Second Nature programme, we have added a column representing this (Weekly Nutritionist).